 - 1 Giant Paper Clip

 Along the left side of the table, I labeled the rows alphabetically. (**This is optional but helps younger kids who are uncomfortable pronouncing the names of the elements yet.)
 They already have row numbers along the top.
 Laminating makes it re-usable!

 I used two file folders and hooked them together at the top with a giant paper clip.
 Attach two of the periodic tables in with that paper clip as well.
 Then lay the other two periodic tables down on the table in the folder.
 If you want it to be more permanent you can glue them on or attach with double sided tape.

 Are you more of a visual person?
 Want to see the game in action?
-Watch a video of how we play on the next page.
-You will love the soundtrack I selected!
+Watch a video of how we play below.

 Want a FREE printable copy of this game?
 Subscribe to my email list now for this free gift!